tony-aw/tinycodet/README.md

 The `tinyoperators` R-package has only one dependency, namely `stringi`, though it does allows multi-threading of some of the string-related functions (when appropriate) via the suggested `stringfish` R-package.

-Most functions in this R-package are fully vectorized and reasonably well optimized.
+Most functions in this R-package are fully vectorized and have been optimized for optimal speed and performance.